 By partnering with a mental health training provider, employers can reduce the number of days lost to sickness and reduce the stress and anxiety experienced by individual workers who are hiding their mental health problems due to the stigma surrounding mental health in the workplace.

 A staggering 50% of millennial employees and 75% of Generation Z employees have left jobs for mental health reasons.
 Financial problems such as unaffordable living costs and overwhelming debt impact their psychological well-being.
 How are employers trained to deal with these stressors?
 Are they prepared to signpost the right resources?

 Business leaders and Corporate health and well-being directors that prioritise mental well-being have a real opportunity to reduce employee turnover and increase the engagement and happiness of their workforce.

 Motivation towards development and performance improvement

 Workers who are happy and not stressed or anxious at work will be motivated towards professional development.
 They will find it easier to concentrate on complex tasks and will be more inclined to collaborate with colleagues.
 This will affect their current performance and future success in their job.

 When workers can’t focus on a task due to mental health issues, concentration will impede the ability to learn new skills or problem-solve, halting or postponing vital development opportunities for promising workers.

 One in five women (compared to one in eight men) suffer from a mental illness, LGBT+ people are more than twice as likely to develop depression and anxiety, and people from black and minority ethnic groups are far more likely to be diagnosed with and admitted to hospital for mental health problems.

-Our goal is to encourage employers to put employee wellbeing first.
-Learn more about our training and consultancy by heading to our employee mental health training page.
-All sessions can be done online, video conference, telephone, or in-person.
+Our goal is to encourage employers to put employee well-being first.
+Learn more about our training and consultancy by heading to our mental health training for employees page.
+All sessions can be done online, via video conference, by telephone, or in person.
 Accredited CBT therapists facilitate the sessions.